Experience the drama of a bloody 19th century naval battle in the multi-player Trafalgar Origins, making history fun for a hard-to-reach teen audience

 As well as being able to play in single-player mode, a multi-player option allows players the opportunity to play together in real time, enlisting up to five friends to join them in their battles.

-Visually, Trafalgar Origins tries to capture the spirit of the time, fusing easy to use game graphics with a look and feel that perfectly represents 17th Century naval history.
+Visually, Trafalgar Origins tries to capture the spirit of the time, fusing easy-to-use game graphics with a look and feel that perfectly represents 19th century naval history.
 All graphical elements have been designed with the Napoleonic period in mind, especially charts and maps.
 We worked with Sliced Bread who also helped us on 1066 to develop the ship animations, rendering out 3D sequences which enable the vessels to pitch and roll realistically when navigating, with sails billowing as they catch the Spanish winds.

-We also developed a robust Facebook Connect component for Channel 4 to use on Trafalgar Origins, allowing players to engage their friends through Facebook into the game.
+We also developed a robust Facebook Connect component for Channel 4 to use on Trafalgar Origins, allowing players to draw their Facebook friends into the game.
 It also pushes achievements, scores and progress notifications back to their social network through the specially designed Facebook Application.
 The generic component was developed for Channel 4 to use on their other game properties, and is currently being integrated into other Channel 4 Education titles.